VideoCurio/nixos-configuration/README.md

 * Flatpak with auto-update.
 COSMIC and Flathub repos pre-installed.
 * Alacritty terminal with ZSH and a lot of good modern commands. [my nixos-dotfiles](https://github.com/VideoCurio/nixos-dotfiles) is pre-installed.
 * Modular configuration files for apps like Ollama AI, docker, QEMU + virt-manager, python3, Rust and more...
-* Modular hardened systemd services configurations files.
-WIP
+* Modular hardened systemd services configurations files. -WIP-
 * A bunch of nerd fonts...

 Useful COSMIC shortcuts: